-To put this another way, it’s one of those rare verses outside of the gospels that is sometimes printed in red, in Red Letter Edition Bibles, and it might be the only one that seems to reflect a teaching from Jesus’ earthly ministry, rather than something he said in a post-Ascension vision to Paul (Acts 9:4-6, 18:9-10, 22:7-21, 23:11, 26:14-18; II Corinthians 12:9), Ananias (Acts 9:10-16) or the author of Revelation.
+To put this another way, it’s one of those rare verses outside of the gospels that is sometimes printed in red, in Red Letter Edition Bibles — and it might be the only one that reflects a teaching from Jesus’ earthly ministry, rather than something he said in a post-Ascension vision to Paul (Acts 9:4-6, 18:9-10, 22:7-21, 23:11, 26:14-18; II Corinthians 12:9), Ananias (Acts 9:10-16), or the author of the Book of Revelation.

 The saying comes up in Acts 20:35, at the end of a speech that Paul gives to the elders of the Ephesian church when they visit him in Miletus: